Practice leaflet requirements

-The leaflet must be printed using a plain font in minimum size 12 pt (the minimum size recommended by the Royal National Institute for the Blind), with sufficient contrast between print and background colour.
+The leaflet must be printed using a plain font in minimum size 12 pt, with sufficient contrast between print and background colour.

-The leaflet must be branded with the NHS logo and the pharmacy descriptor line “Providing NHS Services” in the bottom right hand corner on the first page.
+The leaflet must be branded with the NHS primary care logo (which is made up of two elements – the NHS logo and the pharmacy descriptor line “Providing NHS Services”), ideally in the top right hand corner on the first page.
 The NHS logo must, as a registered trademark, be used in accordance with the NHS identity guidelines for primary care.
 A pharmacy/practice logo can be used as well, if the pharmacy has one.

 In October 2011, an amendment to the clinical governance framework required that whenever NHS services are publicised, this is carried out in a manner which makes clear that the services are funded as part of the health service.
 This should be considered by pharmacy contractors when updating the text of their practice leaflet.
 Contractors may, for example, want to list or describe the NHS services they provide under a heading ‘NHS services we provide’.
 Alternatively they could use ‘NHS’ in the title of the service, e.g. NHS New Medicine Service.

 PSNC’s leaflet templates can be downloaded by clicking on the links below.
 These templates are provided to assist pharmacy contractors with creating their own leaflets, but text on services not provided by a pharmacy will need to be deleted and additional information, for example detailing locally commissioned services, could also be added.